Subclinical Hypothyroidism Symptoms, Causes, and Treatment 2023

 called overt hypothyroidism in contrast.

-Studies showed that women
+Studies suggested that women

 are more likely to develop subclinical hypothyroidism condition.